yoctoproject/poky/documentation/test-manual/test-manual-intro.rst

                      'bitbake -p (cached)')

-This example shows how three specific parsing timings are measured, with and without various caches, to show how BitBake’s parsing performance trends over time.
+This example shows how three specific parsing timings are measured, with and without various caches, to show how BitBake's parsing performance trends over time.

 .. _test-writing-considerations: